Commissions and Committees

 Staff Liaison, 860-525-5641 or 800-842-4316.

-Develops CEA's legislative agenda based on a review of CEA's issues, positions, and priorities that would improve the quality
+Develops a recommendation for the CEA legislative agenda based on an assessment of CEA's issues, positions, and priorities that would improve

 Promotes ethnic minority participation in all areas of CEA by mentoring, providing training, encouraging delegate participation,